richardmedinatech/Mega-Guide-and-Programs/README.md

 # Mega-Guide-and-Programs Resources
+Refer to the wiki- for updates lists as well as links to useful resources-(opensource software, certifications)

 Guides, installers, free certifications, paid certifications and for IT work.

 Folders- Seperating into IT domains- Software- Hardware- Security- Networking- Automation- S